 --- author: soltoffbc date: 2021-05-25 output: "reprex::reprex\\_document" title: bonny-fox\_reprex.R --- ``` r library(tidyverse) count(diamonds, colour) #> Error: Must group by variables found in `.data`. #> * Column `colour` is not found. ``` <sup>Created on 2021-05-25 by the [reprex package](https://reprex.tidyverse.org) (v2.0.0)</sup>

 Here’s what that Markdown would look like rendered in a GitHub issue:

-library(tidyverse) count(diamonds, colour) #> Error: Column `colour` is unknown
+library(tidyverse) count(diamonds, colour) #> Error: Must group by variables found in `.data`. #> * Column `colour` is not found.

 Anyone else can copy, paste, and run this immediately.
 The nice thing is that if your script also produces images or graphs (probably using